 If you’ve been through the process before then you know that redesigning a B2B tech website is a big job and involves a variety of people across different roles at a company.
-And sometimes (ok, a lot of the time) getting everyone on the same page about your site strategy and design a little bit like wrangling cats!
+Sometimes (ok, a lot of the time) getting everyone on the same page about your site strategy and design a little bit like herding cats!
 So how are smart marketers managing team expectations and driving the design process forward?

 First off, what is a wireframe?

 A wireframe is basically the blueprint of your website.
 The wireframing stage is the period of a website design process where the team is focused on information architecture, basic layout and functionality planning on your site.
 Wireframes can be hand-drawn or put together with the help of a software like MockFlow or Balsamiq and are typically created using very simple line sketches, shapes and shading to define where copy and images will be on a site and the basic flow of a website’s content.